openspending/osep/osep-04.md

 * `location`: A valid ISO code (See [Budget Data Package][bdp-resources]), or, an array of valid ISO codes

 <div class="alert alert-warning">
-  <strong>Note:</strong> The specification does not currently attempt to provide any specific ways to describe a package as a *government* budget, or the *type* of administrative body - details that would be extremely useful in order to provide a layer of analysis over spend from governing bodies.
+  <strong>Note:</strong> The specification does not currently attempt to provide any specific ways to describe a package as a <i>government</i> budget, or the <i>type</i> of administrative body - details that would be extremely useful in order to provide a layer of analysis over spend from governing bodies.
 We plan to address this in a future OSEP, based on more work with real data and needs.
 </div>

 The following properties `MAY` be on the top-level descriptor: